rentry/rentry.github.io/_posts/2018-10-26-content-design-dry.md

 So what do we mean when we talk about content architecture?
 What variables impact our options for how content is designed and published?

-In this series, we’ll look at examples of content architecture, and how it limits or expands our options as content designers.
+In this series, we’ll look at examples of content architecture and how it limits or expands our options as content designers.
 Doing so will require examining some technical frameworks for web products, with the understanding that content designers and content strategists should be involved in scoping technology frameworks and software products.
 Because software tools impact our content design options, evaluating those tools is unavoidable in any discussion of the intersection of content and architecture.

 ## Example 1: GatsbyJS data mapping